Carreau/talks/2017-08-13-pybay/pybay.md

 # Libraries

  - Don't control the deploy environment.
- - Still get issues from their users
+ - Still get issues from users

+We want to:

+ - Keep a wide compatibility range
+ - Keep users happy
+ - Minimise work for developers

 --